Details on purchasing one of our kittens

 Kittens are weaned on dry and wet food in addition to home made cat food.
 Below are details of each type of food I have used on the queens and/or kittens:

 - Royal Canin Mother & Babycat, Kitten Instinctive

 - Purina Pro Plan

 - Royal Canin (Mother & Babycat, Kitten Instinctive)

 - Snappy Toms (Ultimate & Lites, I also use these as treats)

 - 5-6 chicken thighs with skin & bone (partially baked to kill surface bacteria, 350F for ~15 mins)

 - Pinch of salt (optional)

 After the thighs are baked and cooled, de-bone the the chicken, keeping the skin, and place the chunks in a food processor.
 Then add the egg yolk and optional pinch of salt.
 Grind everything together for about 15 seconds, stop the processor and scrape down the sides.
-Put the lid back on and add water while grinding the contents together until you get a thick oatmeal consistency.
+Put the lid back on and add water while grinding the contents together until you get a smooth, baby food consistency.
 Portion out one week of freshly made food and keep it in the fridge, freeze the other weekly portions in a tupperware.
-I reheat a couple tablespoons in the microwave right before serving it twice a day.

 Note: I have borrowed & experimented with recipes from other sites and found one that Momo will consistently eat.
 I tried using the powder supplements recommended on the sites and she does not like it.
 Since the homemade food is about half of her diet, I don’t worry about vitamin deficiency because it is about 50% of her daily diet with dry/canned/treats being the other half.